There is so much more to San Francisco apart from being the financial, commercial, and cultural center of Northern California.

 11/ Golden Gate Bridge

-The majestic Golden Gate Bridge is quite possibly the embodiment of San Francisco.
+The Golden Gate Bridge is one of the most photographed landmarks in San Francisco.

 It features awe-inspiring 746-foot tall towers, a distinctive orange color, and expansive main cables.